diogenesrengo/psbot0/README.md

 ### Screenshot
 <img src="https://github.com/diogenesrengo/psbot0/blob/master/screenshot0.png"/>

-This library use GOCR wich is a Optical-Character-Recognition program.
+This soft use GOCR library wich is a Optical-Character-Recognition program.
 Copyright (C) 2000-2012  Joerg Schulenburg

 This code is for educational purposes only.
 Automated software are generally prohibited by terms of service of your game provider ;)